kubernetes-sigs/gateway-api/tools/implist/templates/impl-list-header.md

 and are intended to handle east-west traffic, within the same cluster or set of clusters.

-Each profile has a set of conformance tests associated with it, that lay out the expected behavior for implementations to be conformant (as above).
+Each parent resource has a set of conformance tests associated with it, that lay out the expected behavior for implementations to be conformant (as above).

-Implementations may also fit both profiles.
+Implementations may also handle both parent resources.

 ## Integrations